 Step 3: Whitelist Fullview in your Content Security Policy

 Fullview's SDK also requires the use of a web worker for better performance with the use of UI thread utilization, hence the worker-srcdirective.
 Read more here about content security policies and web workers.
 More about web workers and content security policies here.

 Have a strict CORS policy?

-Fullview needs download access to you stylesheets, images or other assets required to render the page.
-If you make a strict CORS policy please update it to reflect the enabled access.
+Fullview needs download access to your stylesheets, images or other assets required to render the page.
+If you have a strict CORS policy please update it to reflect the enabled access.